aldryn/aldryn-country-segment/README.md

    the whole toolbar won't render at all and you may have trouble with AliasPlugins.
 1. Install Aldryn Segmentation (not yet in PyPI).
-1. Add `'country-segment'` to INSTALLED_APPS in your Django project's settings file.
+1. Add `'country_segment'` to INSTALLED_APPS in your Django project's
+   settings file.
 1. Add `country_segment.middleware.ResolveCountryCodeMiddleware`
    to your settings.MIDDLEWARE.